 Good news: You can finally return the Google Pixel that broke

 It looks as if you tried to follow all the steps to a resolution.
 You started a comprehensive paper trail and kept your correspondence both brief and polite.
 Also, you were very patient with the process, considering you borrowed the $517 from a friend.
 You could have also reached out to one of the Google executives.
 The Elliott Advocacy research team lists their names, numbers and email addresses in our giant database of company contacts.
+And here are a few of my personal strategies for fixing any consumer problem.

 I contacted Google on your behalf.
 The company blamed your Pixel phone problem on a “rare and unfortunate error on our system regarding the processing of your return shipping label.”
 It promptly refunded the phone and provided a correct label.